fuzzylimes/aws-cdk-product-catalog-demo/README.md

+# Simple Product Catalog
+Project explores how one could go about creating a simple product catalog using AWS serverless technologies.
+The full stack includes:

+* CDK - handles component orchestration
+* API Gatway - makes our lambda functions accessible
+* Lambda - runs our bite-sized rest controllers and interfaces with DB
+* DynamoDB - stores our product data

+## How to Run
+1. Ensure you've completed the steps mentioned in the `SETUP` section below.
+2. Ensure you have cdk installed globally: `npm i -g aws-cdk`
+3. Run `npm install`
+4. Run `npm build` to compile ts and download lambda dependencies
+5. Run `cdk diff` to check what will be deployed
+6. Run `cdk deploy` and verify the changes to start deployment
+    * You can verify your deployment from the `CloudFormation` screen on aws console
+7. Begin using your APIs via the URL provided in your terminal output.

+> When done, run `cdk destroy` to remove all configured resources from your account.

 ## Notes
 * Using a single 3rd party dependency, `uuid`, for two reasons:
     * want to ensure truly unique, non-incrementing, id values